npmitchell/tubular/docs/_sources/index.rst.txt

 What is it?
 -----------
 TubULAR is a set of tools for working with 3D data of surfaces -- potentially complex and dynamic -- that can be described as tubes.
-Developing guts, neural tubes, and pumping hearts can all be treated as tubes, with potentially complex and dynamic shapes.
+Developing guts, neural tubes, and pumping hearts can all be treated as deforming tube-like surfaces.
+Mapping these surfaces to a fixed frame of reference allows us to follow the cells (or other objects) as they move in 3D with ease.
-With TubULAR, we can describe the tissue motion on the tube-like surface and quantify how it changes over time.
+With TubULAR, we can capture the tissue motion and quantify how it changes over time.

 .. image:: images/fig_tubular_overview_v3.jpg
    :width: 1200